fuse-box/fuse-box/docs/webworkers.md

 );
 ```

 You're all set up.
-FuseBox will automatically create a seperate bundle for development and production accordingly.
+FuseBox will automatically create a separate bundle for development and production accordingly.
 If
 you open the source of your application, you will notice that the path has been automatically re-written:

 It looks like this: